dangrie158/email-categorization-thesis/source/14_chapter_6.md

 As a natural corpus, the Wikipedia corpus and the news corpus without the articles from the test category were used, since this is all the data that is available in this scenario.

 To sort the tokens by their relevance, the TF-IDF of every token could be calculated.
 However, this would require a pass over the complete natural corpus to find the IDFs.
-Therefore the total term frequency (TTF) over the corpus was used in place of the IDF since this information is already available in the word2vec model due to the construction of the huffman tree for the hierarchical softmax optimization and the subsampling.
+Therefore, the total term frequency (TTF) over the corpus was used in place of the IDF since this information is already available in the word2vec model due to the construction of the Huffman tree for the hierarchical softmax optimization and the subsampling.
 The significance of a word is therefore calculated by (@tf-ittf) with $tf_d$ being the term frequency in the document and $ttf$ being the word frequency in the complete corpus.

 (@tf-ittf) $$ tf-ittf(w,d)=\frac { { tf }_{ d }(w) }{ ttf(w) } $$